MishC/Udacity_DataAnalyst/README.md

 These are projects done for the Udacity Data Analyst Nanodegree

 *Project 1* - Global Weather Trends
 In this project I compare the temperature trend in Oslo with the global temperature trend throughout the years 1750-2013.
-I used MS Excel for plotting and editing text.
+I used MS Excel for plotting and MS Word for editing text.

 *Project 2* - Economic and Population Indicators for Number of Cars Owned by Citizens In this project I study why in some countries in the world people own more 4-wheel vehicles than in others.
 I used Python data science libraries in the project.